BiznesBear/UghLang/README.md

 # 🤡 UghLang
 Written in C# interpreted programing language created for educational purpose and to show the power of simplicity.
+This language contains almost no error handling and has odd parsing so please don't take this project seriously.

 # ⚙️ Building
 Make sure you have .net 9 installed.